Global Film Industries - MSc

 Do you have a passion for film?
 Are you interested in pursuing a rewarding career in the global film industry?
 Our MSc in Global Film Industries is the only postgraduate degree of its kind in Scotland, designed to help you convert your knowledge and passion for film into a fulfilling career in areas such as film marketing, film production and management and many more.

-This new MSc Global Film Industries course offers a critical and practical study of contemporary global film cultures and histories of cinema, with an emphasis on the place of the Scottish industry in the world.
-It is available full-time and part-time, with a September start each year.
+The course offers students, a critical and practical study of contemporary global film cultures and histories of cinema, with an emphasis on the place of the Scottish industry in the world.

 - Unique degree designed to meet current and future developments: This MSc is unique in Scotland and designed to meet not just current industry practice, but also its future developments.
 On completion, you’ll be well placed to contribute strategically to local and global film industries.

 - Preparing you for a wide range of careers in the industry: You will deepen and expand your knowledge of film as culture, capital, and field of employment, and the course will position you more strongly within the local and global industries of film.

 - Specialist lecturers: You will be taught by well-established and award-winning lecturers with specialisms in the Scottish and UK industries, entrepreneurial strategies and global cinema networks.

 - Industry engagement: The teaching team draws on existing relationships within the sector in policy, sales and distribution, film exhibition, and education.
 As such, the degree offers real-world scenarios, through industry engagement and observation.